35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Natural wood and exposed brick contrast beautifully with crisp white in this bathroom designed by Jake Arnold.

-The addition of texture is essential in all rooms in the home, including the bathroom.
+Adding texture is essential in all rooms of the home, including the bathroom.
 Texture adds definition and depth to the overall design.
 Be sure to include area rugs, specialty stone tiles, decorative curtains and drapes, and woven baskets.

 Here’s an example of how to add color, texture, and pattern to a bathroom through wallpaper.
-This well-designed bathroom has a rustic cabinet with open shelves for a towel display, a thick slab of stone as a countertop, and a sheepskin rug on the floor to add softness.
+This well-designed bathroom features a rustic cabinet with open shelves for displaying towels, a thick slab of stone serving as a countertop, and a sheepskin rug on the floor to add softness.

 Image courtesy of Locati Architects

-Bathtubs are one of the most basic staples of the bathroom, and a free-standing bathtub is a natural choice for a centerpiece in rustic bathrooms.
-A gorgeous soaking tub provides the ultimate relaxation after a long day and provides a lovely focal point in your bathroom.
-Most statement tubs are classic white acrylic, but it’s easy to change the color by adding a deep copper tub for warmth and beauty.
+Bathtubs are one of the most basic staples of the bathroom, and a free-standing bathtub is a natural choice for rustic bathrooms.
+A gorgeous soaking tub offers the ultimate relaxation after a long day and serves as a lovely, striking point in your bathroom.
+Most statement tubs are classic white acrylic, but it’s easy to change the color by adding a deep copper bathtub for warmth and beauty.

-A fireplace can provide the ultimate bathroom experience, adding warmth and ambiance.
+A fireplace can provide the ultimate bathroom experience, adding warmth and ambiance to the space.
 Nothing says luxury like a stone fireplace that provides a soft glow while you lounge in a bubble bath with a glass of wine.
-Realtors have long known that a well-designed bathroom significantly boosts a home’s resale value, and fireplaces are a sought-after feature.
+Realtors have long recognized that a well-designed bathroom can significantly enhance a home’s resale value, and fireplaces are a highly sought-after feature.

 Rustic Bathroom With Stone Fireplace